-How Can a Buyer Make an Offer Directly to the Short Sale Bank?
+How to Present a Short Sale Offer Directly to the Bank

-Answer: That's an excellent question, short sale buyer.
-Let's begin by looking at the facts of a short sale.
-In a perfect world, the kind that exists in dime store novels, people make their mortgage payments on time and banks are happy.
+In a perfect world, homeowners would make their all mortgage payments on time and the banks would be happy.
 As long as banks are getting their money, the banks aren't very much interested in talking about taking a short payoff on their loan known as a short sale.

-When a bank believes the security for its loan is in jeopardy and / or the seller is destined to become delinquent and stop making mortgage payments, the bank is then interested in talking about doing a short sale.
-Sometimes, the fact a home is underwater is enough to induce a bank to consider a strategic short sale.
+When a bank believes the security for its loan is in jeopardy and/or the seller is destined to become delinquent and stop making mortgage payments, the bank is then interested in talking about doing a short sale.
+Sometimes, the fact that a home is underwater is enough to induce a bank to consider a strategic short sale.
 But most of the time the bank wants the seller to have a hardship, in addition to negative equity.

 Authorization for Third Party to Talk to Short Sale Bank

-If a bank is a stickler for details, and most are, the bank might not talk to any Tom, Dick or Harry who calls to discuss a particular short sale.
+If a bank is a stickler for details (and most are) the bank might not talk to any random potential buyer who calls to discuss a particular short sale.
 That's because the bank will most likely require a third party authorization to be signed by the borrower.
-The borrower is unlikely to sign this authorization, allowing a complete stranger access to the borrower's personal information, which would be anything discussed about his loan with the short sale bank.
+The borrower is unlikely to sign this authorization, which would allow a complete stranger access to the borrower's personal information, which would be anything discussed regarding his loan with the short sale bank.

-This does not mean you could not send an offer to the bank yourself, because you could.
-The bank is simply unlikely to contact you directly and might route the offer back through the listing agent.
+This doesn't mean you can't send an offer to the bank yourself, but just be aware that the bank is unlikely to contact you directly and might route the offer back through the listing agent.